Start dates

 Application process

-Applicants seeking admission to the MCS AAI program at UNF who do not meet the entrance requirements will be notified if they are eligible for these academic bridging courses.
+Applicants seeking admission to the Master of Computer Science in Applied Artificial Intelligence program at UNF who do not meet the entrance requirements will be notified if they are eligible for these academic bridging courses.
 Applicants cannot apply directly to the MCS Bridge Program.

 Choosing to pursue a university education is a big commitment that impacts every aspect of your life – including your finances.
 Our fees are determined by the total cost of individual credits per academic year.
 All fees are listed in Canadian dollars and these rates are subject to change.